istSOS/istsos2/documentation/installation.rst

 ::

     Computer > properties > advanced system settings > Environment Variables.
-    Check if the python27 exists in the variable PAth, if not add ‘;C:\Python27\’
+    Check if the python27 exists in the variable Path, if not add ‘;C:\Python27\’

 **2) install postgreSQL with PostGIS**